• Skip to primary navigation

 Check the second time about an hour out (for the low setting) or about 45 minutes out (for the high setting) from being done.
 The apples should be releasing more liquid as they continue to cook, but if it’s too dry at this point add another ¼ cup of water.

-For the instant pot, if you know yours is prone to a “burn warning” try ¼ cup of water.
+For the instant pot, if you know yours is prone to a “burn warning” try adding ¼ cup of water.
 I use the Instant Pot Duo 7-in-1 Electric Pressure Cooker, 6 quarts.
 I don’t add water to my instant pot with the apples, because I prefer a thicker sauce.
 This may cause a burn warning for some pressure cookers.
-While testing a ¼ cup of water created thinner applesauce for me.
+While testing, a ¼ cup of water created thinner applesauce for me.

 Tips